 The Rhode Island Red is one of, if not the, most well known chicken breeds.
-That’s for good reason, too!
+That's for good reason, too!
 They are great layers, a friendly and hardy breed, and can live just about anywhere.
 These qualities make them a particularly easy to care for chicken.

 But other than the name and their color, which is in their name, what do you really know about the Rhode Island Red?
 This is your ultimate guide to Rhode Island Red Chickens.

 To get you acquainted with raising Rhode Island Red chickens, we wanted to cover 3 important areas; what do they look like, what is their personality and temperament like, and what is the Rhode Island Red used for?

 Let's start with their most distinguishing feature; their appearance.

 What Do They Look Like?